 Pedestrian Safety is one of my top priorities.
 With help from the Chicago Department of Transportation, we have taken great strides towards implementing pedestrian safety treatments at busy intersections and streets.

-Over the past few years, we have retrofitted several existing traffic lights with pedestrian countdown timers, replaced many traditional crosswalk bars with international crosswalks, installed bump-out planters to squeeze traffic and promote cautious driving at intersections, implemented left turn signals to activate at the end of a traffic cycle as opposed to the beginning and are currently planning our wards first neighborhood greenway on W. School/W. Aldine and W. Roscoe from N. Ashland to the lake front.
+Over the past few years, we have retrofitted several existing traffic lights with pedestrian countdown timers, replaced many traditional crosswalk bars with international crosswalks, installed bump-out planters to squeeze traffic and promote cautious driving at intersections, and implemented left turn signals to activate at the end of a traffic cycle as opposed to the beginning and are currently planning our wards first neighborhood greenway on W. School/W. Aldine and W. Roscoe from N. Ashland to the lake front.

 The 44th Ward Greenway includes two residential streets prioritized for people walking, biking, and living on the street.
 The streets chosen, School/Aldine and Roscoe, offer low-stress connections to neighborhood destinations.
 The Greenway will include pavement markings, signs, and traffic calming to reduce motor vehicle speeds and cut-through traffic.